Hinton St Mary Mosaic: Destruction

 In 2000, a new roof was erected by architects Foster and Partners to cover the previously open courtyard of the British Museum.
 As part of this major building work it was decided that the Hinton St Mary mosaic should be moved.

 The previously intact mosaic, which was fixed to the museum floor, was levered up and broken into pieces by Museum staff in 1997.
 Chris Smith, the former Director of ‘Art Pavements’ which moved the mosaic from Dorset, was described as "outraged at what he saw as an act of vandalism and stated that it was completely unnecessary as moving the mosaic was quite feasible without damage."

 The pieces are now stored in boxes in the museum vaults with only the central Christian portrait on display in the Gallery.

 The Association for the Study and Preservation of Roman Mosaics protested at the destruction and decision to only display part of the mosaic.
-They launched a petition stating that "the mosaic possibly contains the only known representation of Christ in an ancient pavement, it is of unique importance not just in Britain but in the context of the Roman Empire as a whole, and merits being displayed in its entirety.
+They launched a petition which read in full: "We are dismayed by the Museums decision, taken in the late 1990s, to remove the Roman mosaic from Hinton St Mary from public exhibition and ask that it be displayed once more, preferably on the floor, and preferably in the location that it occupied from 1965 to 1997.
+We believe that, given that the mosaic possibly contains the only known representation of Christ in an ancient pavement, it is of unique importance not just in Britain but in the context of the Roman Empire as a whole, and merits being displayed in its entirety.
 It is insufficient to show the central roundel in isolation, however important.
-The full meaning of the pavement can be appreciated only if the whole of it is visible, including the accompanying heads and figure scenes".
+The full meaning of the pavement can be appreciated only if the whole of it is visible, including the accompanying heads and figure scenes.
+We would further ask that, if it is impossible to display the complete mosaic in the British Museum, you would consider loaning it to a suitable museum in Dorset, its county of origin".

 The Association for the Study and Preservation of Roman Mosaics also produced a factsheet with an explanation of the design of the entire intact mosaic.